vamsidharmuthireddy/Indic-Leaf-Dataset/README.md

 # Indic-Leaf-Dataset

-This dataset is used in the paper, 'Indian Plant Recognition in the Wild'.
+This dataset is used in the paper, "Indian Plant Recognition in the Wild".
 You can read the specifics of the dataset in the following link.

 Paper link: http://cvit.iiit.ac.in/images/ConferencePapers/2019/Recognition_Wild_ncvpripg19.pdf